California says key ingredient in Roundup weed killer can cause cancer

 To label, or not to label?

-Despite California's ruling, it's not certain whether Monsanto will have to issue cancer warnings for glyphosate products sold in the state.
+Despite California's ruling, it's not certain whether Monsanto will have to issue cancer warnings for its glyphosate products sold in the state.

 Under California law, "a warning must be given for listed chemicals unless the exposure is low enough to pose no significant risk of cancer or is significantly below levels observed to cause birth defects or other reproductive harm."